OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 Also note that there are additional attributes that can be set, check the :ref:`datastore template attributes <ds_op_common_attributes>`.

 .. warning:: Be sure to use the same ``TM_MAD`` for both the System and Image datastore.
+When combining different transfer modes, check the section below.

 .. _qcow2_options: